Mel0nHead/languages-vocab-app/README.md

 # TODO

-- ADD UNIT/INTEGRATION TESTS FOR UI
+- ADD UNIT/INTEGRATION TESTS FOR UI - IN PROGRESS

   - probably just use jest and react-testing-library